bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ```

 The same principals can be applied to many rules: wrapping macros with macros.
-With Starlark, the possibilities are endless! _technically they are endless as
+With Starlark, the possibilities are endless! _technically they aren't endless as
 the language is not turing complete_.
 Please see the
 [`objc_library`](https://docs.bazel.build/versions/master/be/objective-c.html)
 documentation for all possible arguments. _Note: Unlike Starlark rules which